trussworks/formik-to-react-hook-form-migration-guide/README.md

 | [`useField()`](https://formik.org/docs/api/useField)                 | [`useController()`](https://react-hook-form.com/api/usecontroller/)                                                                                                    |                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | [`useFormikContext()`](https://formik.org/docs/api/useFormikContext) | [`useFormContext()`](https://react-hook-form.com/api/useformcontext/) <br /> [`useFormState()`](https://react-hook-form.com/api/useformstate/) <br /> [`useWatch()`]() | `useFormContext()` provides access to everything that your top-level `useForm()` hook provides.
 This is where most of your utilties are for imperatively interacting with the form. <br /> `useFormState()` provides meta information about the form's current state (like touched state, errors, submitCount, validation status, etc. <br /> `useWatch()` enables realtime access to a field's value (see [rendering](#rendering) for more details) |

-There's a lot of hooks, components, utilities, terms, and techniques in each of these libraries.
+There are a lot of hooks, components, utilities, terms, and techniques in each of these libraries.
 React Hook Form can get much more advanced than this guide covers.
 Make sure to check out official documentation for [TypeScript support](https://react-hook-form.com/ts/) if you use it, and [advanced techniques](https://react-hook-form.com/advanced-usage/) if your use case isn't covered in this guide.

 ## Key Differences